pdf-association/safedocs/Miscellaneous Targeted Test PDFs/README.md

 # Miscellaneous Targeted Test PDFs

-A miscellaneous collection of targeted PDF files for testing specific corner cases of the PDF specification where various PDF implementations (CLI and GUI) fail to work correctly or at all.
+A miscellaneous collection of hand-coded targeted PDF files for testing specific corner cases of the PDF specification where various PDF implementations (CLI and GUI) fail to work correctly, or not at all.
 This results in demonstrable parser differentials, unreliable results and significant differences for users.

 ## Fonts